Your Network for Winning Communications

 Developing an ongoing communications campaign ensures targeted audiences are educated about the many accomplishments of one of the nation’s leading independent nonprofit research institutes.

-The Lundquist Institute for Biomedical Innovation (formerly the Los Angeles Biomedical Research Institute (LA BioMed), one of the nation’s largest independent nonprofit research institutes, has relied us for several years to serve as its public information officer.
+The Lundquist Institute for Biomedical Innovation (formerly the Los Angeles Biomedical Research Institute (LA BioMed), one of the nation’s leading independent nonprofit research institutes, relied on us for almost 10 years to serve as its public information officer.

-In that job, we have created a constant drumbeat of news about the exciting research and developments at LA BioMed, generating content for its website, social media, One magazine for donors, internal newsletters and many other communications tools.
-Our job includes finding the stories to highlight and then drafting the releases, media pitches and other efforts to publicize them.
+We created a constant drumbeat of news about the exciting research and developments at LA BioMed, generating content for its website, social media, One magazine for donors, internal newsletters and many other communications tools.
+Our job included finding the stories to highlight and then drafting the releases, media pitches and other efforts to publicize them.

-We maintain all media lists and serve as the media’s first contact at the Institute.
-We regularly arrange TV and other media interviews with the researchers and have a very productive partnership with American Health Journal, one of PBS Socal’s top-rated programs, to feature LA BioMed’s researchers.
-We have secured story placements in a wide range of local, national and international media, including Dr. Oz, The Doctors Show, Discovery, the History Channel, NBC Nightly News, the Today Show, PBS Frontline, the Washington Post, New York Times and many more.
+We maintained all media lists and served as the media’s first contact at the Institute.
+We regularly arranged TV and other media interviews with the researchers and had a very productive partnership with American Health Journal, one of PBS’ top-rated programs, to feature LA BioMed’s researchers.
+We secured story placements in a wide range of local, national and international media, including Dr. Oz, The Doctors Show, Discovery, the History Channel, NBC Nightly News, the Today Show, PBS Frontline, the Washington Post, New York Times and many more.

 Put our communications experience to work to guide your organization’s communications operations.